 So what happens when you come to fly but happen to have diabetes for which you may need a high glucose drink or an injection of insulin?
 Are airports willing to let you take your 150ml can of Coke and your glucose monitor through security without question?

 With the help from organisations such as Laborom, Families with Diabetes, DASH and The Leeds Teaching Hospitals NHS Trust we surveyed more than 75 individuals to ask them about their experiences, either personally or those of their children.
-Whilst some of the answers were astonishing and sometimes rather upsetting, we found a lot of useful information on what Airports do well and how they can further help make the airport experience an all round better one.
+Whilst some of the answers were astonishing and sometimes rather upsetting, we found a lot of useful information on what Airports do well and how they can further help make travelling with diabetes at the the airport an easier experience.

 What are Airports and Airlines doing already?